tryton/tryton/doc/index.rst

 - Tax: The tax amount.
 - Total: The total amount.
 - State: The state of the sale.
 May take one of the following
-  values: Draft, Quotation, Confirmed, Cancelled.
+  values: Draft, Quotation, Confirmed, Processing, Cancelled.
 - Company: The company which issue the sale order.
 - Invoice Method: May take one of the following values:

-  - On Order Confirmed: The invoice is created when the sale order is confirmed.
+  - On Order Processed: The invoice is created when the sale order is processed.
   - On Shipment Sent: The invoice is created when the shipment is sent and will contains the shipped quantities.
 If there are several shipments for the same sale, several invoices will be created.